Ten-Taken/Primitive-Showcase/JQCEx1/ReadMe.md

 5. Create a button with a click event that uses jQuery and CSS to identify with a #90F border the descendants of the `` <section> `` that are `` <div> `` elements.
-ITSE 1394 – jQuery Program 9.
 When clicked, the button should toggle the borders from default (lightgrey) to #90F to default etc.

 6. Create a button with a click event that uses jQuery and CSS to identify with